 Shift your focus - Researchers have found that by saying 'Stop' straight after a negative thought has helped people to manage frustration, overcome nerves, sleep better and stop dwelling on worst case scenarios.
 You may not be able to control the first thing that pops into your head, but you can control the second.
 Saying 'stop' is a good strategy that allows you to proceed with more helpful thoughts.

 Take a balanced approach - Regardless of if you succeed or fail, there are always things that you did well and things you can do to improve.
 This means not getting too low after a defeat or too high after a win.
 Having a consistent debriefing process should help.
-This provides a stable base from which to learn from.
+This provides a stable base from which to learn.
 What sort of questions can you ask yourself?
 This blog on ‘how to fail better’ offers a handy starting point.

 If you liked this blog on how to be more optimistic, why not check out what we've written on 6 Ways That Failure Can Help for some more great tips.